scjx123/ip/docs/DeveloperGuide.md

 Step 6.
 If `false` , there is no duplicates in the existing list, and the task can be safely added.
 Otherwise, no action will be taken.

-Design consideration:
+**Design consideration:
-Aspect: How checker executes
+Aspect: How checker executes**

- - Alternative 1(current choice): Check for clashes *before* adding task onto list:
+ - **Alternative 1(current choice):** Check for clashes *before* adding task onto list:
-	 - Pros: Easy to implement as we know specifically what to find in the list eg dates & description
+	 - Pros: Easy to implement as we know specifically what to find in the list eg similar dates & description.
-	 - Cons:
+	 - Cons: Delays the efficiency of adding tasks onto list.
- - Alternative 2: Check for clash after task is being added onto list
+ - **Alternative 2:** Check for clash after task is being added onto list
-	 - Pros:
+	 - Pros: Does not hinder the speed of task adding.
 	 - Cons: Harder to implement as we have to loop through the entire list to look for duplicates.

 ### 4.4 CAP calculator feature